luiscarlosgph/game-of-life/README.md

 9. Execute your code in parallel on a computer with at least 4 compute cores, and plot an appropriate graph showing achieved speedup.
 Comment on your results.
 [5 marks]

+# Compile Instructions

+Execute the following commands in the main directory of the project:

+> mkdir build
+> cd build
+> cmake ..

+# Run Instructions

+After the program and the tests have been compiled, execute this command to run the program:

+> build/src/GameOfLife

+And this command to run the unit tests:

+> build/test/GameOfLifeTesting